ava-labs/hypersdk/README.md

 https://arxiv.org/pdf/2208.07919.pdf

+TODO: advanced fee model that discounts for warm reads/modifications across the block

+TODO: charge for storage read/create/modify on disk

 ### Account Abstraction
 The `hypersdk` makes no assumptions about how `Actions` (the primitive for interactions with any `hyperchain`, as explained below) are verified.
 Rather,